RyanKim17920/bach-MIDI-Generator-with-Transformers/README.md

 If you have any solutions to issues that occur within the code, please request a merge request.
 Thanks!

-The MIDI files were extracted from: http://www.jsbach.net/midi/.
+The MIDI files were extracted from: http://www.jsbach.net/midi/ (Yes, I got permission from the owner of this website, Dave, to modify the MIDI files for my needs).

 #### Current workings: Transformer model and final Data Preparation!